anwanguow/GP_structural/README.md

 -----------------
 The code for reproducing each figure in the paper can be found in the "Figures" directory.

-Saved sessions of MATLAB Classification Learner
+Traditional Machine Learning Approach
 -----------------
-The saved sessions of MATLAB Classification Learner: https://drive.google.com/file/d/1-0hi_-P2unh_muGqAeghlDOeup4i5-NR/view?usp=sharing This part is related to the results of traditional machine learning part.
+This part is related to the results of traditional machine learning part.

+The saved sessions of MATLAB Classification Learner: https://drive.google.com/file/d/1-0hi_-P2unh_muGqAeghlDOeup4i5-NR/view?usp=sharing

 Deep Learning Approach
 -----------------